Higgins into World Championship quarter-finals

 Four-time champion John Higgins claimed a comfortable 13-7 win over Noppon Saengkham to move into the quarter-finals of the World Championship.

-Resuming at 11-5, the Scot won the first frame of the day on the black after a break of 62 to extend his lead.
+Resuming at 11-5 up, the Scot won the first frame of the day on the black after a break of 62 to extend his lead.

 However, Thailand's Saengkham responded with breaks of 70 and 112 before the Scot sealed his win with a run of 90.